tannerkrewson/redteamlan/about.md

 - **Mouse Pad**: Your mouse probably won't work that great on the tables, and some won't work at all on the plastic tables.
 A mouse pad will fix this.
 - **Keyboard**: If you have a desktop this is obvious.
 Laptops have one built in that is (usually) good enough.
 - **Speakers / Headset**: Bring your headset if you don't want to annoy everyone; bring your speakers if you do.
 If you do bring speakers, you hereby give everyone the right to throw them out the window if you are blasting Moon Man music.
+- **Ethernet Cable**: We will provide Ethernet cables, but you can bring your own if you would like to.
 - **Power Strip**: Even if you have a laptop, you should bring this.
 We never have enough; it's unavoidable.
 - **Pillow/Sleeping Materials**: We have a limited, first-come first-serve supply of sleeping supplies.
 Bring your own to be sure you don't get left out.
 - **Snacks**: A bag of chips, some cookies, donuts, candy, etc. Even a pack of soda would be good.
 Read the guidelines below to help determine if your snack is a good snack: